Obc

 max_decay#

-If not set, it is computed as 1.5 * log(r_o).
+If max_decay is not set, it is computed from the outer contour

 num_ref_iterations#